 The Story of Jack’s Proposal to Sophia

 The fake bridal party was made up of friends, family, and complete strangers who were all wearing matching corsages, and colors.
 The grooms were dressed in pink Tuxedos looking “fabulous.”
 When Jack and Sophia arrived to the event and entered the room admiring the fake engagement photo, the actors began working the room.
 They said hello to every person there like they had known them for years, and alas it was time to greet Sophia.
 The conversation was vague, but poignant leaving off with a, “so glad you could make it” as Ghanem smiled and walked away.
 The bridal party then left the room to make their entrance.
 As the DJ called out names the bridal party entered the room being introduced as bridesmaids, groomsmen, and family.
-We even purposely asked one of the bridesmaid to trip two times to deter from the perfection factor making the reception more realistic.
+We even purposely asked one of the bridesmaids to trip two times to deter from the perfection factor making the reception more realistic.
 Finally, it was time for Ghanem and Micucci to have their first dance.
 Their names were called and they walked onto the floor initially dancing for fun, but then got more serious when All of Me by John Legend began to play.
 The grooms slow danced, smooched, and pretended to tear selling the audience, but more importantly Sophia.
 About thirty seconds into the playing of the song the DJ asked all members attending the wedding to join the grooms on the dance floor, in which everyone did.
 The entire crowd danced for a moment and then slowly moved out to the edges leaving only Jack and Sophia standing center stage.
 At this moment, the video screens switched over to photos of Jack and Sophia, simultaneously while the couple’s true friends and family began sneaking out of the side door from the upstairs.
 As Sophia and Jack were entangled in a moment of passion, dry ice rolled over the dance floor making it appear as if the couple was dancing on a cloud.
 That is when Jack whispered words to Sophia and got down on his one knee and asked for her hand in marriage.
 It took a few moments for Sophia to understand the surprise occurring, but she accepted which brought the room to tears of joy.
-After the acceptance of the ring she turned around seeing her friends and family who were flew in from Las Vegas which brought on an even deeper level of beautiful emotion in the room.
+After the acceptance of the ring she turned around seeing her friends and family who flew in from Las Vegas which brought on an even deeper level of beautiful emotion in the room.
 From that moment on it was the surprise engagement party for Jack and Sophia.
 With an elaborate setup, a great group of cooperative people, and the use of The LJDJS company a modern day wedding proposal was accomplished.
-From the defiance of societal norms about a gay couple to the ultimate surprise of proposing at someone else’s wedding it was exciting and will be spoken about for a lifetime amongst the participants.
+From the defiance of societal norms about a gay couple to the ultimate surprise of proposing at someone else’s wedding, it was exciting and will be spoken about for a lifetime amongst the participants.
 It was not just a moment: it was an experience.